-Problems with the etiological approach
+Epiphenomenal functions and inconsistency

 If our criticisms of the design analogy approach to understanding functions are correct then the etiological account doesn't fundamentally explain functions at all, not even normative functions.

-undermines the design analogy as a general model of biological organization.
-See below, and compare Schaffner 1993 ch.8.

 However, whether one is persuaded of this depends on how pressing the weakness of the design analogy appears and how likely the prospects seem for a viable intrinsic account.
-Before we present such an account we discuss several further problems with the etiological model:

-- it makes normative functions epiphenomenal, - it illegitimately presupposes a more fundamental concept of normative function, and - it lacks the ability to adequately account for important biological phenomena relevant to function, including the nature of failure for the organism, and multifunctional features.
+Before we present such an account we discuss several further problems with the etiological model, which are that it makes normative functions epiphenomenal, it illegitimately presupposes a more fundamental concept of normative function, and it lacks the ability to adequately account for important biological phenomena relevant to function, including the nature of failure for the organism, and multifunctional features.
 All of these problems point to the fact that a theory of function that directly addresses the problem of organization is required.

-Epiphenomenality

 Etiological theories ascribe proper functions in virtue of the fact that the system has the right sort of history.
 Unfortunately, this makes functions epiphenomenal: a system can have no functions even though it is causally identical to one that does have functions, simply because it lacks the required history.
 The basic point, if not its implications, is clear in Millikan (1989a).
-She claims that an accidental double that is molecule for molecule identical with an object that has proper functions does not have functions because the accidental double doesn't have the right history (p.
+She claims that an accidental double that is molecule for molecule identical with an object that has proper functions does not have functions because it doesn't have the right history (p.
 292).
 Whatever difference it makes to a system to have etiological normative functions, it is not a causal difference.